 The Escondido Project is contiguous to the Las Calandrias discovery first announced by Mariana Resources Limited in late 2009.
 Following surface mapping and geophysical exploration programs, Minera IRL Patagonia completed more than 11,541m of drilling in 92 holes in three drilling campaigns between the third quarter of 2010 and the second quarter of 2011.
-These drilling programs demonstrated that a significant portion of the Las Calandrias deposit and its mineralization extends onto Minera IRL Patagonia's license and has a drillindicated strike of at least 700m and remains open-ended towards the east, southeast, and northwest.
+These drilling programs demonstrated that a significant portion of the Las Calandrias deposit and its mineralization extends onto Minera IRL Patagonia's license and has a drill-indicated strike of at least 700m and remains open-ended towards the east, southeast, and northwest.
 The mineralization identified to date at Escondido primarily exhibits low grade, bulk tonnage potential with select areas of high grade mineralization.
-No new exploration work was conducted during 2013 and none is planned for 2014.
+No new exploration work is planned for 2014.

-At the Michelle Project, which covers an area of approximately $143 \,\mathrm{km}^2$, exploration has identified approximately 22km of cumulative vein strike length located immediately adjacent to AngloGold Ashanti Limited's majority owned and operated multimillion-ounce Cerro Vanguardia Gold-Silver Mine.
+At the Michelle Project, which covers an area of approximately 143km2, exploration has identified approximately 22km of cumulative vein strike length located immediately adjacent to AngloGold Ashanti Limited's majority owned and operated multimillion-ounce Cerro Vanguardia Gold-Silver Mine.
 Many of the veins, which can be traced at surface from Cerro Vanguardia into Minera IRL Patagonia's property, are Au-Ag bearing with classic low sulphidation epithermal textures that indicate significant depth potential.
 Since late 2011, Minera IRL Patagonia has completed 7,787m of drilling over 50 holes, which produced encouraging results.
 No new exploration work was conducted during 2013 and none is planned for 2014.

 At Chispas, exploration has identified approximately 12km of cumulative outcropping epithermal veins within the vein field.
 The most advanced prospect at Chispas is Pan de Azucar and, in 2010, the Company drilled 27 holes for a total of 3,976m.
 This program probed a 950m strike length with staggered holes which targeted the vein structure between 30m and 160m below surface and produced encouraging results.
-No new exploration work was conducted during 2013 and none is planned for 2014.
+No new exploration work is planned for 2014.